userfrosting/learn/README.md

 #### Step 2

 Grav needs your webserver to be able to write to certain directories.
-In OSX with XAMPP installed, this won't work by default.
+In MacOS with XAMPP installed, this won't work by default.
 To deal with this:

-Add default webserver user `daemon` to OSX's `staff` group (which already has the necessary permissions for writing to files/directories):
+Add default webserver user `daemon` to MacOS's `staff` group (which already has the necessary permissions for writing to files/directories):

 ```bash
 sudo dseditgroup -o edit -a daemon -t user staff